aaronHuang0121/crypto-app/README.md

 # Crypto App

-This app is built following the [@SwiftfulThinking](https://www.swiftful-thinking.com/) tutorial.
-It allows users to check cryptocurrency information and manage their coin portfolios.
+This app is built following the [@SwiftfulThinking](https://www.swiftful-thinking.com/) tutorial and added some custom modifications.
+The app allows users to check cryptocurrency information and manage their coin portfolios.

 ## Features
 ### Information